Learn what Error -6150,-1006 is and what to do if you see it in QuickBooks Desktop.

 If you see Error code: -6150,-1006 when creating, opening, or using company files, we’re here to help.

 Error -6150, -1006 means your company file could have some issues that need repair.
 But don’t worry.
 We'll help you through the steps to get this resolved so you can get back to business.

 In rare cases, the CryptoWall virus and other malicious software can cause Error -6150, -1006 and prevent you from opening QuickBooks.

 Do this quick check so you can decide on next steps:

-Type “File Explorer” into the search and open File Explorer.
+- Type “File Explorer” into search and open File Explorer.